 This PowerPoint presentation has been created by one of the Academic Librarian Team and provides an excellent introduction to the principles behind referencing, an overview of the process and information on how to access help and support.

-If you've studied at UWS before you may be used to our previous referencing style UWS Harvard.
-Please note that from the beginning of Academic Year 2021 - 2022 UWS Harvard should no longer be used.
+If you have studied at UWS before you may be used to our previous referencing style - UWS Harvard.
+From the beginning of Academic Year 2021 - 2022 UWS Harvard should no longer be used.
 CTR Harvard is now the accepted referencing style.

 Pears, R. and Shields, G. (2019) Cite them right: the essential referencing guide.
 11th rev. edn.
 London: Red Globe Press.